 Observe that the descent word $u(p)$ has degree $k-1$, that is, one less than the length of the path $p$.
 The {\em $\ab$-index} of an interval $[x,y]$ is defined to be

 where the sum is over all directed paths $p$ from $x$ to $y$.

-In the case when the relation on $\Lambda$ is a linear order, the digraph is the Hasse diagram of a poset and every interval has a unique rising chain.
-This is the classical notion of $R$-labeling introduced by Bj\"orner and Stanley~\cite{Bjorner}.
+\begin{example} {\rm In the case when the relation on $\Lambda$ is a linear order, the digraph is the Hasse diagram of a graded poset and every interval has a unique rising chain.
+This condition is the classical notion of $R$-labeling introduced by Bj\"orner and Stanley~\cite{Bjorner}. } \end{example}

 In keeping with the poset motivation, we will continue to use the terminology rising and falling in our more general setting.
 See the paper~\cite{Bjorner_Wachs}, where Bj\"orner and Wachs weakened the condition that $\Lambda$ is a linear order to a partial order.
 As a remark, one can further loosen the condition on the relation on $\Lambda$ so that the only labels which need to be compared are pairs of elements $(\lambda(e), \lambda(f))$ such that $\head(e) = \tail(f)$.